Step-based checkpointing with high-level algorithmic differentiation: Mixing storage of forward restart and non-linear dependency data

 Without increasing the total number of forward steps required, we can exclude the case where both forward restart data associated with the start of a step, and non-linear dependency data associated with the same step, are stored in checkpoints at the same time.
 This can be concluded by observing that we need only store forward restart data for a step $m$ in a checkpoint, allowing a restart at the start of step $m$, if we later wish to recompute forward data within that step.
-Since here the forward always advances over full steps (excluding the possibility of only some forward data within a step being recomputed), rerunning the forward over step $m$ recomputes the non-linear dependency data for that step.
+Rerunning the forward over step $m$ recomputes the non-linear dependency data for that step.
 Hence if the forward is later rerun over step $m$ we need not simultaneously store the non-linear dependency data in a checkpoint, and if the forward is not later rerun over step $m$ we need not store the forward restart data in a checkpoint.
-If a schedule results in both being checkpointed at the same time, we can therefore always modify the schedule so that only one is checkpointed at a time, without increasing the total number of forward steps.
+If a schedule results in both being stored in a checkpoint at the same time, we can therefore always modify the schedule so that only one is stored in a checkpoint at once, without increasing the total number of forward steps.

-As in \citet{zhang2023} we consider $s$ checkpointing units, which may be used to store forward restart or non-linear dependency data.
+As in \citet{zhang2023} we consider $s$ ``checkpointing units'', which may be used to store forward restart or non-linear dependency data.
 Storing forward restart data, or non-linear dependency data for one step, each use one unit of storage, and are referred to respectively as a forward restart checkpoint or non-linear dependency data checkpoint.
 It is important to note, however, that while stored non-linear dependency data is sufficient to advance the adjoint over a step, it may not be sufficient to restart and advance the forward calculation.

 Given the observation above, we limit consideration to the case where a checkpoint associated with a step is used either to restart the forward at the start of the step, or to store non-linear dependency data for the step, but not both.
 We assume one additional unit of storage is available to store non-linear dependency data used to advance the adjoint one step, and use this as the intermediate storage.